 Playing along with your child is a great way to avoid the “Do as I say, not as I do” trap, and a little friendly competition can be wonderfully motivational!

 Now you can get in a little fact practice with your child anytime, anywhere!
-And unlike stone-age flashcards, FactFreaks does all the work - and only takes a minute of your time, so a little bit each day can produce amazing results!
+And unlike antiquated flashcards, FactFreaks does all the work - and only takes a minute of your time, so a little bit each day can produce amazing results!

 FactFreaks is the fastest possible way to memorize these facts, but still, it’s going to take time - and lots of patient encouragement.

 Also, prepare for a little “FactFreaks frustration” from time to time.
 FactFreaks requires perfection with basic math facts and this can be frustratingly difficult to achieve.
 A little break every so often, or playing some games in Basic Training, is highly recommended.